wmeints/effective-llm-applications/manuscript/08-working-with-structured-output.md

 Application like v0 use this style of communication to make the use of tools feel more interactive.
 It looks nice but it's also a powerful way to make sure the LLM outputs usable structured data when it comes to generating content.

 You can use this style of communication too in a similar fashion to how we used tools to force the LLM to output structured content.

-Make sure you have a tool connected to the kernel that is called something along the way `Create....` and then allow the kernel to invoke your tool as the following code demonstrates:
+Except this time we can set the function choice behavior for the application to automatic.

 ```csharp
 var outputTool = new OutputTool();